shenanigans/PornViewer/README.md

 ## Why
 Win10 deprecated good ol' photo and fax viewer which for me beat everything else I tried.
-I built it in [node-webkit](https://github.com/nwjs/nw.js/) because I have an inappropriately close relationship with Node.
-I didn't build it in Electron **A** because I've done node-webkit once before and **B** because the Electron maintainers seem to like ES6 and I disagree.
-By the way I'll start calling node-webkit `nw.js` on the day that [http://nwjs.io/](http://nwjs.io/) becomes a useable page that doesn't end in "under construction".
+I built it in [nw.js](http://nwjs.io/) because I have an inappropriately close relationship with Node.
+I didn't build it in Electron **A** because I've done nw.js once before and **B** because the Electron maintainers seem to like ES6 and I disagree, packaging is a lil twisty, and some other kinda trivial irks.

 Also:
  * clean design that doesn't waste your pixels or time
+ * versatile keyboard controls
  * uses libvlc to play a generous assortment of video formats
+ * picks video thumbnails from a more useful point in the video, which is surprisingly helpful
- * skip the part with somebody's dumb sweaty face hogging the screen
+ * skip the part in a video with somebody's dumb sweaty face hogging the screen
  * animated gifs play with a pretty high quality upscale, it's nice
- * really fast thumbnail caching and sorting
+ * pretty fast thumbnail caching and sorting with a tight thumbnail view
- * slightly clever name sorting picks up on numbers better
- * surprisingly small resource footprint, except for bulk thumbnail storage

 ## How
  * Use dem arrow keys.